Get Started with Salesforce Engage

 Here’s the good news: Salesforce Engage is specifically designed to help align your company’s sales and marketing teams, allowing them to work together smartly to sell your product.
 Your marketing team can use Salesforce Engage to create marketing-approved content, including customized email templates, in Pardot that can be shared quickly and easily with your sales team.
 And your sales team can access this approved content to nurture marketing qualified leads, make data-driven decisions, and close deals faster—all right from within the Salesforce platform.

 Salesforce Engage consists of four main components: Engage Campaigns, Engage Reports, Engage Alerts, and Engage for Gmail and Outlook.
-(There’s more to Salesforce Engage than than this, but let’s just focus on these for the time being.)
+(There’s more to Salesforce Engage than this, but let’s just focus on these for the time being.)

 Engage Campaigns: Launch 1:1 or 1:many campaigns directly from Salesforce using marketing-approved content.